Master Access Agreement

 You grant dscout an irrevocable, non-exclusive, royalty-free, perpetual, world-wide license to use your Customer Content only for uses permitted in this Agreement and any SOW.

-If you provide any feedback about dscout or the Platform to dscout, you agree that this feedback will be non-confidential and that dscout owns and may use it.
+If you provide any feedback about dscout or the Platform to dscout, you agree that this feedback will be non-confidential and that dscout owns and may use it without compensation to you.

 11. Confidential Information and Trade Secrets